- ACRONYMS AND DEFINITIONS

 - Diabetes

-- Diabetics should be aware that Saxenda will likely lower their blood sugars and adjustments in diabetes medications may be necessary.
-When adding Saxenda to diabetes medications, diabetics should monitor blood sugars closely, particularly when taking medications that can cause hypoglycemia (e.g. sulfonylureas, meglitinides, insulin).
+- Diabetics should be aware that Saxenda will likely lower their blood sugars, and adjustments in diabetes medications may be necessary.
+Diabetics should monitor blood sugars closely when starting Saxenda, particularly if they use insulin or insulin secretagogues (e.g. sulfonylureas, meglitinides).

 - Stomach disorders

 - Stomach disorders that slow gastric emptying (ex. diabetic gastroparesis) may be worsened by Saxenda.
-Use caution when prescribing to these patients.
+Use caution in affected patients.

 - Liraglutide (Saxenda®)

-- Insulin and insulin secretagogues - When liraglutide is used with insulin and insulin secretagogues (e.g. sulfonylureas, meglitinides), the risk for hypoglycemia is increased.
-Monitor blood sugars closely when combining and adjust medications as needed.
+- Insulin and insulin secretagogues - when combined with insulin or insulin secretagogues (e.g. sulfonylureas, meglitinides), liraglutide increases the risk of hypoglycemia.
+Monitor blood sugars closely and adjust medications as needed.

 - Drugs affected by decreased gastric emptying - see gastric emptying below